Safariminer/safariminer/README.md

 Welcome to my Github page.
 If I make software, it is surely here!

+- Pronouns: He/Him(Github proposed me to put that in my readme)
+- Skills I possess: Music composition, MIDI, playing guitar, playing bass, using printfs(using COUT is a sin for me)

 <!--
 **Safariminer/safariminer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.